walterdejong/synctool/doc/chapter3.md

     synctool -n node1 --upload /etc/ntp.conf --suffix wn synctool -n node1 -u /etc/ntp.conf -s wn

+synctool will suggest the overlay directory where to put the file in the repository.
+If you disagree, use:

+    synctool -n node1 --overlay mycluster --upload /etc/ntp.conf synctool -n node1 -o mycluster -u /etc/ntp.conf

 Now edit the file, make changes to the `ntp.conf` and run synctool:

     root@masternode:/# synctool